-can be very rewarding, both from a person a financial standpoint.
-Whether you are self-taught or have a photography degree, determination and skill can help you run a successful business.
+Can be very rewarding, both from a personal a financial standpoint.
+Whether you are self-taught or have a photography degree, determination and skill can help you run a successful photography business.
 But, like any endeavor, planning, hard work, and customer care are also essential.
-Here are some tips to starting and running your photography business successfully.
+Here are some tips for starting and running your photography business successfully.

-Decide on pricing: Pricing for photography can be tricky.
+Pricing for photography can be tricky.
 You may want to let your prices grow as you gain experience and expertise.
 Your customers will want to know your prices before they agree to a session.
-Set up some standard prices for a 30-minute family session, weddings and so forth.
+Set up some standard prices for a 30-minute family session, weddings, and so forth.
 If they need you to travel or need something that is not on your standard prices, you can discuss it with your client and decide on a price.

-Protect your product: To protect your product and business, you should develop a watermark.
-Many people want to share their photos online and other places, and a watermark will make sure your business gets credit for the photos.
+To protect your product and photography business, you should develop a watermark.
+Many people want to share their photos online and other places and a watermark will make sure your business gets credit for the photos.
 When sending digital proofs, consider a large watermark to deter people from trying to duplicate them.
 This small step can help prevent you from losing money.